 Everything comes with a prize.
 So goes the saying; sometimes, otherwise too.
-Owing to very personal reasons like the distance from the college, some of the students are not in a position to bring their mid day meal every day.
+Due to some personal reasons like the distance from the college, some students are unable to bring their midday meal every day.

-The college has instituted the Free Mid Day Meal Programme for some of the selected students who can exchange a coupon at the College Canteen for a full meal on all days.
+The college has instituted the Free Midday Meal Programme for some of the selected students who can exchange a coupon at the College Canteen for a full meal on all days.
 The funds for the programme are raised from students, staff and well wishers.
 The programme is a subtle success.